-The students of Mrs. Marshall's Ecology and AP Physics classes at Marshall County High School collaborated to Create this Student Summary of the U.S Department of Energy Paducah Gaseous Diffusion Plant (PGDP) Calendar Year 2018 Annual Site Environmental Report (ASER).
-We hope this report helps you understand the history and importance of the PGDP, what industrial operations related to uranium enrichment occurred at the PGDP and what activities the DOE conducted in 2018 to ensure compliance with environmental laws and regulations.
+The students of Mrs. Marshall's Ecology class at Marshall County High School Collaborated to Create this Student Summary of the U.S Department of Energy Paducah Gaseous Diffusion Plant (PGDP) Calendar Year 2019 Annual Site Environmental Report (ASER).
+We hope this report helps you understand the history and importance of the PGDP, what industrial operations related to uranium enrichment occurred at the PGDP and what activities the DOE conducted in 2019 to ensure compliance with environmental laws and regulations.

-We are thankful for the opportunity to explore the PGDP and learn about uranium enrichment.
-The nearly 80 students that participated in the preparation of this ASER Summary report are listed below.
+We are thankful for the opportunity to learn about the past operations of uranium enrichment at PGDP.
+The nearly 70 students that participated in the preparation of this ASER Summary report are listed below.